mariobox/Hugo-Source/content/about.md

 Equipped with a degree in Industrial Engineering and a couple of years of experience as an entrepreneur I moved to Miami in 1989, where I decided to pursue a career in marketing.
 I enrolled in the University of Miami on a merit scholarship and earned an MBA in marketing and international business.

 Since then, I have performed different [marketing and sales roles](http://www.linkedin.com/in/mariobox/) for large consumer goods companies doing business in the U.S. and Latin America.
-My core competencies are product marketing strategy, product development and international marketing.
+My core competencies are product development, product marketing and international business.

 <a name="2"></a>